Are you a productive blogger?

 If you want to be productive, the first step is setting a goal for your blogging business.

 Step two: Share his stuff.
 Social media influencers are busy, so you need to give them a good reason to consider connecting with you.
-One way to do this is to share their content, products and ideas with your community.
+One way to do this is to share their blog content, products and ideas with your community.

 This will pay off when you establish a relationship, because a simple tweet from a trusted marketer can send thousands of visitors to your blog.